Heart Healthy Baked Ziti with Roasted Vegetables

 224

-What Makes These Heart Healthy Vegetable Baked Ziti Healthy
+What Makes This Heart Healthy Baked Ziti with Roasted Vegetables Healthy

 Key Health Highlights

-• Low in Sodium: Contains only 219mg of sodium per serving, making it an excellent choice for a low-sodium diet.
+• Low in Sodium: Contains only 219mg of sodium per serving, perfect for those monitoring their salt intake.

-Yes, pasta can absolutely be part of a heart-healthy diet.
-The key is to choose whole-grain pasta for more fiber, load it up with vegetables, use a low-sodium tomato sauce, and be mindful of high-fat additions like excessive cheese or cream.
+Yes, pasta can absolutely be part of a heart-healthy diet when you choose whole-grain options, load up on vegetables, and use low-sodium sauces.

 Ingredients